 An Act to establish a Trust Fund for the payment of Compensation in the event of loss to growers of bananas in the local government district of Carnarvon; to provide for the administration of that Trust Fund and the application of the moneys from time to time therein; and for other and incidental purposes.

 [Long title amended by No. 59 of 1980 s.3; No. 14 of 1996 s.4.]

-[Assented to 4 December 1961]

 Be it enacted —